 Fill out the library application and bring it with proof of address (driver’s license, state ID, car insurance, rental lease or utility bill) to the library and we will give you a card.
-A Spanish version of the application is available HERE.
 You may also email the completed application along with a copy/photo of proof of address (driver's license, state ID, rental lease or utility bill) to email@example.com and a library card will be mailed to your home.
+If you are emailing your proof of address, please make sure the document is dated so we know that it is recent.

 A child’s application (under the age of 18) requires a parent or guardian‘s signature.
 The parent or guardian must present identification and proof of residence.